Thiourea organocatalysis: Catalyst-substrate interactions

 Hydrogen-bonding between thiourea derivatives and carbonyl substrates involve two hydrogen bonds provided by coplanar amino substituents in the (thio)urea.
-Squaramides engage in double H-bonding interactions and are often superior to thioureas.
+Squaramide catalysts engage in double H-bonding interactions and are often superior to thioureas.

+Thioureas are often found to be stronger hydrogen-bond donors (i.e., more acidic) than ureas because their amino groups are more positively charged.
+Quantum chemical analyses revealed that this counterintuitive phenomenon, which is not explainable by the relative electronegativities of O and S, results from the effective steric size of the chalcogen atoms.

 Advantages of thiourea organocatalysts

-Thio) ureas are green and sustainable catalysts.
+（Thio) ureas are green and sustainable catalysts.
 When effective, they can offer these advantages: